The Registrar’s Office schedules times and locations for final exams in summer, fall and spring semesters.

 - Take-home exams are due at the regularly scheduled hour of a final exam.

-- In courses in which final examinations are not scheduled, an exam that substitutes for a final examination may not be given in the last week of classes.
-However, hourly tests may be given in the last week of classes, whether or not a final examination is administered during the exam period.
+- If a course does not have a final exam, the instructor may not administer an exam that substitutes for a final exam during the last week of classes.
+However, tests that fall within the regularly scheduled class period may be given in the last week of classes, whether or not a final exam is administered during the final exam period.

-- A written final exam may not exceed three hours in length and a final take-home exam may not require more than three hours in the actual writing.
+- A written final exam may not exceed three hours to complete, and a final take-home exam may not require more than three hours in the actual writing.

 - Go to the Exam Schedule on the Office of the University Registrar’s website.

 - Scroll down to Final Exam Policies and click on Petition to Change a Final Exam Time

 - Read the instructions and complete the Petition to Change Final Exam form.

 - The Registrar’s Office will contact your instructors to see if an exam can be moved.

 - Remember that this only applies to Fall and Spring terms, not to Summer.

 If you are unable to take a final exam at the officially scheduled time, you must contact your academic dean as soon as possible, preferably in advance of the final exam but no later than 48 hours after the final exam is given.

 Your academic dean may excuse you from a final exam and request a make-up from your instructor if you have experienced a serious illness, a death in the family, or other emergency.
 Appropriate documentation is required.

 - If your absence is excused and the exam is postponed for only a few days, your instructor may be able to turn in your final grade in time.

 - If your absence is excused but you were not able to take the final exam before grades were due, your instructor will issue an 'X' instead of a final grade.
 The X indicates that you were absent from the final exam.